OctopusDeploy/docs/docs/installation/installing-tentacles/proxy-support.md

 The Docker steps will access your external Docker Registry when deploying.
 You should configure the Web Request Proxy using the Tentacle Manager on each of your Tentacles as required.

-### Making web requests from Custom Scripts {#ProxySupport-MakingwebrequestsfromCustomScripts}
+### Making Web Requests From Custom Scripts {#ProxySupport-MakingwebrequestsfromCustomScripts}

 You should configure the Web Request Proxy using either the Octopus Server Manager or Tentacle Manager depending on where your custom script actually executes.

-### Configuring a Polling Tentacle to communicate via proxy {#ProxySupport-ConfiguringaPollingTentacletocommunicateviaproxy}
+### Configuring a Polling Tentacle to Communicate via Proxy {#ProxySupport-ConfiguringaPollingTentacletocommunicateviaproxy}

 You should use the Tentacle Manager to configure the Polling Tentacle Proxy Settings.
 See above for an example of configuring a Polling Tentacle.

-### Configuring a Listening Tentacle to communicate via proxy {#ProxySupport-ConfiguringaListeningTentacletocommunicateviaproxy}
+### Configuring a Listening Tentacle to Communicate via Proxy {#ProxySupport-ConfiguringaListeningTentacletocommunicateviaproxy}

 You should configure a Proxy in your Octopus Server, and configure the Listening Tentacle Deployment Target to use that Proxy.
 See above for an example of configuring a Listening Tentacle.

-### Configuring a proxy for communicating with an SSH target {#ProxySupport-ConfiguringaproxyforcommunicatingwithanSSHtarget}
+### Configuring a Proxy for Communication with an SSH Target {#ProxySupport-ConfiguringaproxyforcommunicatingwithanSSHtarget}

 You should configure a Proxy in your Octopus Server, and configure the SSH Deployment Target to use that Proxy.
 See above for an example of configuring an SSH endpoint.